 Flapping up or retracting all or portions of the guard when underway can minimize drag.
 However, it can add complexity and cost to the guard while making it less rigid if designers are not careful.

 Serviceability is yet another trade off.
 Designers want to make it easy for boaters to access the propeller, to access service points of the drive, and to repair the guard if necessary.
 But access panels, and replaceable sections create joints in the guard structure which can lead to weaknesses.
-If designers leave access to the propeller open from the rear, people in the water are less protected.
+If designers leave access to the propeller open from the rear, people swimming behind the vessel or at the swim ladder are less protected if the engine is started and placed in gear (especially if it is placed in reverse) plus the potential for entrapment of those behind the vessel or at the swim ladder is increased.

 Weave of the Wire or Attachment Methods of the Rods are trade offs most designers don’t even know they are making.
 Different ways of making or forming the joints between crossing wires or rods can influence drag.